Duke University School of Law

 Official Guide to LLM, Master’s, and Certificate Programs

 Duke Law School is one of the world’s leading law schools, known for its outstanding faculty and scholarship, a curriculum that integrates professional skills development, and a cross-disciplinary approach to learning and teaching.
-Students come to Duke Law from every state in the United States and from all over the world; alumni work in top law firms and companies across the globe.
-One of the reasons students choose Duke Law is its collaborative environment, where growth is encouraged not only through rigorous scholarship but also through cooperation and support.
-Because the school is small, students enjoy uniquely close interactions with faculty and peers.
+Students come to Duke Law from every state in the United States and from all over the world; alumni work in top law firms, companies, and NGOs across the globe.
+One of the reasons students choose Duke Law is its collaborative environment, where growth is encouraged not only through rigorous study but also through cooperation and support.
+Because the school is small, students enjoy close interactions with faculty and peers.
 Duke Law’s faculty members are among the most respected experts in fields such as environmental law, health law, international law, intellectual property law, start-up law, constitutional and public law, law and technology, and international business and corporate law.
 In addition, professors are deeply dedicated to teaching and are accessible and responsive to students.
 Their open-door policy encourages students to ask questions, continue discussions, and seek advice on specialized interests.
-Faculty-student interaction extends beyond the classroom to committee work, research, pro bono opportunities, career counseling, and mentoring.
-At Duke Law, students experience a supportive environment where the focus is on training and developing the whole person in an atmosphere that values different perspectives, backgrounds, and orientations.
+Faculty-student interaction extends beyond the classroom to research, pro bono opportunities, career counseling, and mentoring.
+At Duke Law, students experience a supportive environment where the focus is on training and developing the whole person in an atmosphere that values different perspectives, experiences, and orientations.

 Law School Enrollment

 In a typical year, the entering JD class will have 220-240 students and the LLM class will have 80-90 students.
 With a 6:1 student-to-faculty ratio, our LLMs enjoy individualized attention in the form of assigned faculty advisors, dedicated academic and career counselors, and ample opportunities for personalized engagement.